Shopify SEO Checklist: Rank Your Online Store

 Do I need a Shopify SEO app?

-Not necessarily.
-Most SEO work on Shopify can be done manually through the theme editor and admin settings.
-Apps like smart SEO or JSON-LD for SEO can automate structured data and meta tags, but they add JavaScript weight.
-Only install an SEO app if it saves significant manual time on a large catalog (500+ products).
+Not necessarily β most Shopify SEO can be done manually through the theme editor and admin settings.
+Apps like Smart SEO or JSON-LD for SEO can automate structured data and meta tags, but they add JavaScript weight to every page.
+Only install one if it saves meaningful manual work on a large catalog of several hundred products or more.

 Should I use Shopify's default theme for better SEO?

-Dawn (Shopify's default OS 2.0 theme) is one of the fastest and most SEO-friendly themes available.
-If your current theme has speed issues, switching to Dawn or another lightweight OS 2.0 theme is one of the highest-impact Shopify SEO changes you can make.
-Always prioritize speed and clean code over flashy animations.
+Dawn, Shopify's default OS 2.0 theme, is one of the fastest and cleanest themes available, which makes it a strong SEO default.
+If your current theme has speed problems, switching to Dawn or another lightweight OS 2.0 theme is one of the highest-impact changes you can make.
+Always prioritize speed and clean semantic code over flashy animations.